mikkokotola/webcodingforbeginners/README.md

     var labels = data[1].sort((a, b) => a.date - b.date).map(item => item.date);
     return labels;
 }

+function getCountryName(data) {
+    var countryName = data[1][0].country.value;
+    return countryName;
+}
 ```

-These helper functions will extract the actual population counts and the year labels from the data array that we got from the World Bank (and that we printed in the console).
+These helper functions will extract the actual population counts, the year labels and the country name from the data array that we got from the World Bank (and that we printed in the console).
 Remember how it had a lot of extra data that we won't need for the population graph.
 These methods will provide us with just the data we need.
 They are not being called yet, so they won't do anything yet.

 Then we'll see how our new tool works.
-Let's add this function that will render the actual population graph using the population data and the year labels:
+Let's add this function that will render the actual population graph using the population data, the year labels and the country name:
 ```
-function renderChart(data, labels) {
+function renderChart(data, labels, countryName) {
     var ctx = document.getElementById('myChart').getContext('2d');

     // Draw new chart